 CIEP contributes to the public debate on international political and economic developments in the energy sector (oil, gas and electricity) and energy-related climate change issues and energy transition.
 CIEP contributions include research, events, publications, comments, lectures and training.

-In September 2001, the Clingendael International Energy Programme (CIEP) was launched, supported by twelve institutions from the public and private sectors for a project period of four years under the Stichting Fonds Institute Clingendael (SFIC).
-Since then, CIEP was continued in 2004, 2008, 2012 and again in 2016, each time for four years.
-The current project period runs from 2017-2020.
-CIEP is supported by 26 public and private institutions and companies.
+In September 2001, the Clingendael International Energy Programme (CIEP) was launched, supported by twelve institutions from the public and private sectors for a project period of four years under the Stichting Fonds Institute CIEP (SFIC).
+Since then, CIEP was continued in 2004, 2008, 2012 and again in 2016 and 2021, each time for four years.
+The current project period runs from 2021-end 2024.
+CIEP is supported by 20+ public and private institutions and companies.

 Research and activities

-CIEP’s current research and activities revolve around the issues of the geo-political and geo-economic consequences of changing supply and demand patterns in energy, in particular oil and natural gas, and the development of European energy markets and energy policy-making against the background of international energy market developments and climate change policies.
+CIEP’s current research and activities revolve around the issues of the geo-political and geo-economic consequences of changing supply and demand patterns in energy, in particular oil and natural gas and renewable energy carriers, and the development of European energy markets and energy policy-making against the background of international energy market developments and energy transition.

 Energy Training and Education

 CIEP offers a curriculum existing of one-day open enrolment modules covering a wide range of international energy issues as well as training programmes, customised to particular needs and interests.